 Interestingly, gelatin’s fabulous uses do not end in the kitchen.
 If you want to see thicker hair and younger-looking skin, you can apply it topically, such as in a homemade face mask or as a shampoo additive.
 For your shampoo, simply add half a teaspoon of gelatin to a full bottle of product.

-If you have been missing out on the amazing benefits of gelatin, consider how you can start adding it to your life.
+If you have been missing out on the amazing benefits of gelatin, consider how you can start adding gelatin to your life.
 It does its most powerful work when taken internally, but be sure to bloom your gelatin first for the smoothest, silkiest results in desserts, drinks and other foods.